-The Company's liquidity needs have been satisfied prior to the completion of the Offering through funding of the current account by the Sponsor.
-As at 30 September 2022, the cash available in the current account, amounting to $\notin 1,282,842$, will be used to settle the operating costs of the Company.
+The Company's liquidity needs were satisfied at the time of the Offering through funding of the Company's current account by the Sponsor.
+As at 30 September 2023, the cash available in the current account, amounting to ε 45,407, will be used to settle the operating costs of the Company.
+In the Escrow Account, the Company holds ε 687,918 representing amounts designated as available to be retained by the Company such that they may be applied to the costs and expenses of the Company, in accordance with the amendments approved to the Articles of Association at the 2023 Extension EGM.